 If there’s enough space, consider installing an additional run of cabinets along your wall cabinets.
-Not only does this offer extra storage to tuck away those seasonally used appliances, they create a decorative sunken effect as well.
-To achieve the decorative effect, make sure the additional run of cabinets are at least twice as deeper than the primary wall cabinet run.
+Not only does this offer extra storage to tuck away those seasonally used appliances, but they also create a decorative sunken effect.
+To achieve the decorative effect, make sure the additional run of cabinets is at least twice as deeper than the primary wall cabinet run.
 Additionally, you want to invest in a footstool to access the storage space in your bridged cabinets.

 Incorporate Storage into Living Room

-Fortunately, new home remodelers have found smart alternative to the conventional kitchen storage.
-Since most single wall kitchens are designed to seamlessly integrate into the adjacent living room, the surrounding elements such as the seating area should have similar finish for fluid and continuous look.
+Fortunately, new home remodelers have found a smart alternative to conventional kitchen storage.
+Since most single wall kitchens are designed to seamlessly integrate into the adjacent living room, the surrounding elements such as the seating area should have a similar finish for a fluid and continuous look.

 This effectively opens up the opportunities for you to incorporate additional storage into unconventional spaces such as under the seating area and even wall cabinets above the seating area.